LesterKoon/FYP/README.md

 - Fork the repository and create feature branches for any changes.
 - Submit pull requests for review before merging into the main branch.

-## License
-This project is licensed under the MIT License.

 ## Contact
-For questions or issues, please contact [Your Name] at [Your Email].
+For questions or issues, please contact Lester Koon at lester.koon.zm@gmail.com